CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 plt.ylim(0, 500000)  # Set y-axis limit from 0 to 500,000
 plt.show()
 ```

-* This code shows or plot the linear regression between dependent variables and median house value.
+* This code shows or plot the linear regression between independent variables and median house value.
 * "feature_index" values are set from 0 to 6 to obtain individual variable results.
    * feature_index = 0 - Longitude
    * feature_index = 1 - Latitude